-Very well defined Corinthian order column with acanthus leaf and scroll capitals upon slender fluted columns.
+Very well defined Corinthian order column with acanthus leaf and scroll capitals upon fluted columns.
 Swept square bases with hand chased embossed floral scroll and leaf festoons with two lines of beaded borders to the rims and further lower lobed border.
-The sconce also has a very well defined bead decoration on the upper rim.
+The removable sconce also has a very well defined bead decoration on the upper rim.

 Full sterling English hallmarks on each base with only some rubbing to the upper left edge on one of the maker's stamps.